Destrolaric/Destrolaric/README.md

 ## Goals
 - 🔭 I’m currently working on getting internship
 - 🌱 I’m currently learning C++
-- 👯 I’m looking to collaborate on some open source projectss
+- 👯 I’m looking to collaborate on some open source projects
 - 🤔 I’m looking for help with finding a workplace
 - 📫 How to reach me: Write me on email
 - ⚡ Fun fact: Sleep deprivation can cause code quality to drop